ollamc/juliaPF/README.md

 - Notched bilayer (**Bilayer**).

 ## Notes
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license (see `LICENSE.txt`).

 Author: Olivier Lampron